Installing Docker and Docker Compose on Ubuntu (Using Docker’s Official Repository)

 image: hello-world

-This YAML defines a Compose application with a single service called hello
+This defines a Compose app with one service named hello

 sudo docker compose up